 Neighborhood residents have long demanded the attention of the city.
 The Hunters Point Shipyard, a former Naval base and during the 1970s, a dumping site for toxic waste, has been undergoing cleanup for over 30 years.

 Bayview residents have a disproportionately high number of asthma rates in addition to cases of lung and breast cancer compared to the rest of San Francisco, according to the San Francisco Department of Public Health.
-Nine to ten percent of Bayview residents are asthmatic, compared to seven percent citywide.
+Nine percent of Bayview residents are asthmatic, compared to seven percent citywide.
 The California Environmental Health Screening Tool lists the neighborhood as one of the most polluted geographic areas in the city.

-The opening of the clinic comes months after the Department of Public Health in October blasted the Navy for failing to report findings of airborne plutonium at the shipyard at twice the recommended “action level,” the threshold that requires mandatory remediation.
+The opening of the clinic comes after the Department of Public Health in October blasted the Navy for failing to report findings of airborne plutonium at the shipyard at twice the recommended “action level,” the threshold that requires mandatory remediation.
 The Navy had neglected to tell the city for 11 months.
 Residents were furious.

-The clinic, located at the Southeast Family Health Center at 2403 Keith St., is a partnership between the Department of Public Health, UCSF and the health center.
-It will provide tests and programs to “evaluate, diagnose, and treat patients whose health problems may be caused or worsened by exposures to environmental factors, such as chemicals, pollutants, or physical hazards,” according to a presentation shared by the Department of Public Health.
+Open one day a month, on the third Tuesday, the clinic will provide tests and programs to “evaluate, diagnose, and treat patients whose health problems may be caused or worsened by exposures to environmental factors, such as chemicals, pollutants, or physical hazards,” according to a presentation shared by the Department of Public Health.

 Dr. Susan Philip, the department’s director of population health, confirmed the clinic plans to the Board of Supervisors in December.
-She will likely lead the clinic.

 Residents say they have asked for doctors to address health concerns for years.